USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ### Input on Constraints Tab

 The **Constraints** tab (Figure {@fig:constraints_tab_of_edit_control_strategy_window}) of the **Edit Control Strategy** window can be used to specify constraints for a control strategy to limit how control measures are assigned during the strategy run.
 For example, a strategy could be set up to not use any measures that cost more than $5,000 per ton (in 2013 dollars) for the target pollutant.
 Alternatively, a strategy could be defined to only use measures that reduce at least 1 ton of the target pollutant for the source.
 CoST evaluates the constraints while the source is being matched with the control measures.
-For example, the emission reduction achieved by applying a measure to a source are not known until the measure and its control efficiency have been selected.
+For example, the emissions reductions achieved by applying a measure to a source are not known until the measure and its control efficiency have been selected.
 Thus, constraint calculations are dependent on both the inventory source and the measure being considered for application to the source.
 Note that the term "source" here refers to a single row of the emissions inventory, which for point sources is uniquely determined by FIPS, plant, point, stack, segment, and SCC, and for nonpoint sources is uniquely determined by FIPS and SCC.
 Sources should not be confused with "plants", each of which can contain many sources.

 Table {@tbl:constraints_common_to_multiple_control_strategy_types_table} defines the constraints that are applicable to all strategy types.
 If the constraint values are not satisfied for a particular control measure and source combination, the measure under consideration will not be applied to the source, and CoST will look for another measure that satisfies all of the constraints.